Mawizzler/decision_tales/README.md

 - [Maker](https://twitter.com/JudoUergens)
 - Used Supabase DB and Storage (for images), the Stories are created with the Openai API
 - Note: The Zapp Preview seems to have bugs on mobile browsers.
+But best experience is viewing the app in a phone like size.
+Have Fun :)